• Skip to primary navigation

 Staying hydrated has a multitude of benefits.
 Sometimes we think we’re hungry when we’re actually just thirsty.
 Keep water handy and sip all through the day, and especially if you’ve been munching sweets.

-In addition, if you usually to drink sugary drinks, consider swapping those out for water since you may be eating more sugar than usual.
+In addition, if you usually to drink sugary drinks, consider swapping those out for water since you may be eating more sugar than usual, which tends to make us feel just plain icky.

 5- Go for a walk.

 Studies show that walking — just a brisk 15 minutes — may help curb sugar cravings.
 So when that plate of gingerbread men is giving you the eye, try going for a short walk.
-It may help you decide you don’t want that cookie right then — but either way, the walk will still have done good things for your body and your mood.
+If you decide you do indeed want that cookie, the walk will still have done good things for your body and your mood.

 6- It’s not all or nothing.